Ernyoke/certified-aws-solutions-architect-professional/00-accounts/sts.md

 - Allows to assume roles across different accounts or same accounts
 - Generates temporary credentials (`sts:AssumeRole*`)
 - Temporary credentials are similar to access key.
-They expire and they don't belong to the identity
+They expire and they don't directly belong to the identity which assumes the role
+- Temporary credentials usually provide limited access
 - Temporary credentials are requested by another identity (AWS or external - identity federation)
+- Temporary credentials include the following:
+    - `AccessKeyId`: unique ID of the credentials
+    - `Expiration`: date and time of credential expiration
+    - `SecretAccessKey`: used to sign the requests to AWS
+    - `SessionToken`: unique token which must be passed with all the requests to AWS
 - STS allows us to enable identity federation

 ## Assume a Role with STS